Thursday, November 21, 2024

 Storage & RAM:1TB SSD & 8GB DDR5

-A very cool thing about this laptop is that there’s never going to need any need for Storage upgrades even if you dedicate yourself to 3D CAD models and wish to save all previous projects as repository on the very same laptop.
+A very cool thing about this laptop is that there’s never going to need any need for Storage upgrades even if you get a job that solely designs 3D CAD models.
+There’s PLENTY of space to even have your own repository on the storage drive.

 MSI GF63 Thin